Research projects

 Abstract

+Firstly, we carried out precise simulations for calculating the proper dimensions of the optomechanical capillary sensors that will be used throughout the project.
+The devices should have dimensions between 100 and 200 microns in length, and between 10 and 20 microns in diameter.
+In addition, they will possess localized microbubbles with diameters between 20 and 30 microns.
+The capillary wall thickness may not be less than 2 microns.
+In addition, we assembled a novel experimental system for manufacturing these devices from commercial silica microcapillaries.
 The manufacturing process consists of 2 steps.
-The first step consists of heating the commercial microcapillaries by means of a flame and/or a CO2 laser in a controlled manner, while they are stretched using micropositioners.
+The first step consists of heating the commercial microcapillaries by means of a flame in a controlled manner, while they are stretched using micropositioners.
 This step allows reducing the diameter of the commercial capillaries from the initial 350 microns to a minimum of 6 microns.
-The second step consists of injecting nitrogen into the microcapillaries, while heating them too, which increases their internal pressure and gives rise to the formation of localized microbubbles having a diameter in betwen 15 and 50 microns.
-By regulating the stretching time, the power of the flame and/or the CO2 laser, the nitrogen pressure and its injection time, it is possible to control the final dimensions of the devices.
-For the same purpose, an external service has been contracted to investigate the manufacture of these devices with a pioneer commercial system.
-This system will allow the sensors to be manufactured with much greater control of their final dimensions.
+The second step consists of injecting nitrogen into the microcapillaries, while heating them too, which increases their internal pressure and gives rise to the formation of localized microbubbles having a diameter in between 15 and 50 microns.
+By regulating the stretching time, the power of the flame, the nitrogen pressure and its injection time, it is possible to control the final dimensions of the devices.
+Later on, this experimental system has been modified by replacing the flame with a CO2 laser.
+This system allows controlling the generated heat and its location more precisely, thus, the dimensions of the bubbles generated.
+Finally, an experimental system has been set up that will allow characterizing the mechanical and optical modes of the sensors, while bacteria flow inside them.
+The system consists of tunable near-infrared lasers, spectrum analyzers and flow controllers.

 -